kimai/kimai/.github/ISSUE_TEMPLATE/feature_request.md

----
 name: Feature request
-about: Suggest an idea to make Kimai better
+description: Suggest an idea to make Kimai better
-title: ''
 labels: feature request
-assignees: ''

----
+body:
+- type: markdown
+  attributes:
+  value: |
+  Thank you for reporting an issue on Kimai!
+This form will guide you to create a useful issue report.
+- type: textarea
+  id: describe
+  attributes:
+  label: Describe the problem
+  description: >

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
+  Is your feature request related to a problem?
+If so, please provide a clear and concise description of what the issue is.
   Ex.
 I'm always frustrated when [...]
+  validations:
+  required: true
+- type: textarea
+  id: solution
+  attributes:

-**Describe the solution you'd like**
+  label: Describe the solution you'd like
-A clear and concise description of what you want to happen.
+  description: A clear and concise description of what the new feature should do.
+  validations:
+  required: true
+- type: textarea
+  id: alternatives
+  attributes:

-**Describe alternatives you've considered**
+  label: Describe alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.
+  description: A clear and concise description of any alternative solutions or features you've considered.

-**Screenshot**
-Add a mockup / screenshot of your idea here.
+- type: textarea
+  id: screenshots
+  attributes:
+  label: Screenshots
+  description: If applicable, add screenshots to better explain your problem.
+- type: textarea
+  id: additional
+  attributes:
+  label: Additional context
+  description: Add any other context about the problem here.